 The first Monday dance of the year is a free night when anyone interested is welcome.
 If there are sufficient numbers a beginner’s class is run.
 The Canterbury Region runs Beginners, Intermediate & Advanced classes each year.

-We begin dancing again on the first Monday in March.
+We begin dancing again on the last Monday in February.
 New dancers are welcome and tuition is provided.
 Bring a friend!

 Day Schools, Weekend Schools